github/hackathons/TipsandTricks.md

 We hope these Tips and Tricks were useful.
 If you'd like to continue using this resource, feel free.
 You can also [download this document as a PDF](https://github.com/MishManners/GitHub-Hackathons/files/6448853/GitHub.Hackathon.Tips.and.Tricks.2020.pdf).
 Feel free to use it, share it around, and consult it.

+Don't forget to also check out the [Resources documentation](https://github.com/MishManners/GitHub-Hackathons/blob/main/Resources.md) for more tips and tricks, plus great tools that can help you as an organiser.

 ### Contribution Guidelines

 If you have new ideas you'd like to add to the Tips and Tricks document, please [head to the Discussions](https://github.com/MishManners/GitHub-Hackathons/discussions/categories/tips-and-tricks) and start a conversation.
 If your tip or trick gets a lot of attention, we'll consider adding it to the documentation!